CPK Insurance

 • Commercial auto liability minimums in Oregon are $25,000/$50,000/$20,000, so service vehicles should be reviewed against those minimums before a quote is finalized.

-• Oregon requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect garage door shops, storage yards, and office locations.
+• Most commercial leases in Oregon require proof of general liability coverage, which can affect garage door shops, storage yards, and office locations.

 • Coverage selections should be matched to the work performed, including general liability, commercial auto, workers' compensation, and inland marine for tools and mobile property.